MABeeskow/PySILLS/documentation/getting_started/about.rst

 This documentation page contains information about the developer and authors of PySILLS, how it can be installed and, most importantly, how it can be used based on tutorials and example projects.

-This documentation page consists of a ``Getting Started`` section with information about :ref:`authors_ref`, how the :ref:`installation_ref` of GemGIS works, which Data Types are supported and which packages are included in GemGIS and most importantly for new users :ref:`tutorials_ref` and Examples.

 Video Tutorials
 ~~~~~~~~~~~~~~~
 It is planned to create a short educational video course on YouTube which will extend and support this documentation